Censorship of school curricula in the United States: 21st century

-2020s: bans on critical race theory and associated topics
+As of August, 2023, 392 education "intimidation" bills have been introduced across the U.S.—all but 15 being led by Republican lawmakers.
+President of the American Federation of Teachers, Randi Weingarten, considers intimidation bills to be a form of indirect censorship, where instead of just banning topics or content outright, they seek to instill fear in professionals (teachers, librarians, administrators, or district specialists) as well as students.

 In mid-April 2021, a bill was introduced in the Idaho legislature that would effectively ban any educational entity from teaching or advocating sectarianism, including critical race theory or other programs involving social justice.
 On May 4, 2021, the bill was signed into law by Governor Brad Little.

 On June 10, 2021, the Florida State Board of Education unanimously voted to ban public schools from teaching critical race theory at the urging of governor Ron DeSantis.

-The Florida Stop W.O.K.E.
-Act, standing for "Wrong to Our Kids and Employees", also known as the Individual Freedom Act, prohibits instruction and teaching that “espouses, promotes, advances, inculcates, or compels” certain topics of race and gender.
+The Florida Stop WOKE Act, standing for "Wrong to Our Kids and Employees", also known as the Individual Freedom Act, prohibits instruction and teaching that “espouses, promotes, advances, inculcates, or compels” certain topics of race and gender.
 The Stop W.O.K.E.
 Act was blocked from affecting higher education contexts, as it was a violation of the First and Fourteenth Amendments.
 It was also argued that the law violated the Equal Protection Clause.

 Tennessee House Bill 580 was passed in May 2021 by the Tennessee 112th Regular Session state legislature.
 The law prohibits the teaching of 14 concepts surrounding race and gender discrimination, including the concept of systemic racism.
 No Black legislator voted for the bill.
 According to WLPN, the law 'bar(s) any lesson that causes an individual “discomfort, guilt, anguish, or another form of psychological distress” because of their race or sex.'